Angie Lamb

 Biography

 Angie Lamb serves as an Associate Director in Academic Support & Retention and has been a part of the team since 2018.
-She began working at The University of Iowa in 2000 and joined University College in 2010 before transitioning to her current role in Academic Support & Retention in 2018.
-Angie’s professional interests concentrate on systemic- and institution-level education policies and their impact on student success, especially within populations of students who have historically been marginalized and underserved across the education sector, most notably focusing on first-generation college students.
+She began working at the University of Iowa in 2001 and joined the University College in 2010 before transitioning to her current role specifically in Academic Support & Retention.
+Angie’s professional interests focus on educational policy and student success, with a significant emphasis on supporting first-generation college students.
 In addition to her role in Academic Support & Retention, Angie partners with TRIO Student Support Services and TRIO Upward Bound to teach courses in college transition and academic skill building.
-She is also currently serving on multiple state-wide committees that have been charged with reviewing high school to college math pathways, recommending strategies that address disparities and issues of preparedness among Iowa’s high school graduates.
-Angie earned her Bachelor of Business Administration in 2005 and a Masters in Educational Policy and Leadership Studies in 2018, both from The University of Iowa.
+Angie earned her Bachelor of Business Administration in 2005 and a Masters in Educational Policy and Leadership Studies in 2018, both from the University of Iowa.